lastdino/drawing-manager/README.md

 ------------
 - PHP >= 8.4
 - Laravel ^12.0
-- Database tables for: `folders`, `drawings`, `tags`, pivot tables `drawing_tag`, `drawing_role`
+- Database tables for: `folders`, `tags`, `drawings`, pivot tables `drawing_tag`, `drawing_role`
 - Spatie packages: `spatie/laravel-permission`, `spatie/laravel-medialibrary`
 - Livewire 3, Flux UI 2

-Note: This package ships models (`Lastdino\\DrawingManager\\Models\\{Folder,Drawing,Tag}`) that map to existing host tables.
-For greenfield projects, you can publish/run the provided migrations when they are added in a future release.
-For existing apps, continue using your tables — no changes are required.
+Note: This package ships its own Eloquent models (`Lastdino\\DrawingManager\\Models\\{DrawingManagerDrawing,DrawingManagerDrawingFolder,DrawingManagerDrawingTag}`) and migrations for greenfield projects.
+If your application already has equivalent tables/models, you can keep using them; simply do not run this package's migrations.

 Installation
 ------------